DocumentationAPI ReferenceRelease Notes

 print("SUCCESS: All 'treatments & medications' scores meet the threshold.")

-Step 3: Integrating Tests into Your CI/CD Pipeline
+Step 3: Wire into your CI/CD pipeline

 # In your .github/workflows/ci.yml file